Ventto/mons/README.md

 ===================

 ## Description
-Docilemons is a Shell script using XRandR to manage the displaying of two monitors (at the most).
-It was written mainly for a usage of a laptop with one or two monitors plugged in.
+Docilemons is a Shell script using XRandR to manage at the most two monitors plug to a laptop.

 Dependence:
 * libxrandr - X11 RandR extension library